Learjet 25: Hydraulics

-On aircraft equipped with an auxiliary hydraulic pump, the hydraulic pump switch located at the lower centre of the instrument panel activates the auxiliary hydraulic pump to provide in-flight standby hydraulic pressure.
+On aircraft equipped with an auxiliary hydraulic pump, the hydraulic pump switch located at the lower center of the instrument panel activates the auxiliary hydraulic pump to provide in-flight standby hydraulic pressure.
 A pressure switch will energize the pump if hydraulic pressure falls below a preset level and de-energize the pump when pressure returns to normal.
 A duty cycle of 3 minutes on and a cooling period of 20 minutes off is required to avoid overheating the pump motor.

+Pneumatics

+The Learjet 25A was the first to use the signature pneumatic clam-shell style cabin door design that has been used on all Learjet products since.
+Designed for the Learjet 25 in 1963 by Bill Lear to minimize the number of stairs for the passenger to climb.
+The door is opened by pneumatic pistons holding up the upper part of the clamshell, and a pair of pistons slowly letting down the bottom part of the clamshell.

 Landing gear

 The hydraulically retractable landing gear is of conventional tricycle configuration with air-hydraulic shock-type nose and main gear.
 The main gear has dual wheels and brakes on each strut.
 The brake system incorporates four power-boosted disc-type brakes with integral anti-skid system.
 The nose wheel has a specially moulded tire to prevent water splashing into the engines.

 Nose wheel steering is electronically controlled by the rudder pedals, utilizing the synchro principle.
 Hydraulic pressure for retraction and extension of the gear is transmitted by a system of tubing, hoses and actuating cylinders and is electrically controlled by limit switches and solenoid valves.
 Emergency extension can be accomplished pneumatically in case of hydraulic or electrical system failure.
 The main gear is enclosed by two doors after retraction.
 The inboard doors are hydraulically operated while the outboard doors are mechanically operated by linkage connected to the main gear struts.
 The nose gear doors operate mechanically with linkages attached to the nose gear shock strut.